d00medman/wintermute_prototype/README.md

 ## 12/20/19

+ Hit another major inflection point.
+I was able to get a roughly successful run at the gridworld problem using data I manufactured for the state.

+ Next step is to stream actions into the environment, which will begin the agent-environment feedback loop.
+Getting to this position before the fuel of this (pretty wildly productive) hard burn would be close to ideal for me.

+Update 2:22 PM^

 Wintermute is a learning Agent whose goal is to successfully play Final Fantasy.
 Final Fantasy is the progenitor of the role playing game.
 No remotely-publicized attention has been given to the challenge of creating a learning agent to play RPGs.
 This is a shame, because
 RPGs contain both the thought processes required for true intelligence: Long term planning and execution and the ability to derive a goal